-Although there are always available homes and lots on a river or ocean, for many of us, living on the water remains only a dream.
-We are either entrenched in our current property, unwilling to pay the high price for waterfront property in the area we live or simply hesitant to take on some of the aspects of living on the water.
-More and more, homeowners are turning towards elaborate landscaping techniques making a chief use of water to bring that sense of river or lakefront living home.
+Although there are always homes and lots available on a river or ocean, for many of us, living on the water remains only a dream.
+We are either entrenched in our current property, unwilling to pay the high price for waterfront property in the area we live in, or simply hesitant to take on some of the aspects of living on the water.
+More homeowners are turning towards elaborate landscaping techniques making chief use of water to bring that sense of river or lakefront living home.

-Waterfalls and small streams have always been a popular staple of landscaping, bringing a serenity and calmness to a home’s design while offering a bit of the beautiful lakefront view desired by so many potential and current home owners.
-For a fraction of the cost of moving to a new town with a lot premium for living on a river, landscaping elements can take care of at least some of that urge to be near water.
+Waterfalls and small streams have always been a popular staple of landscaping, bringing serenity and calmness to a home’s design while offering a bit of the beautiful lakefront view desired by so many potential and current homeowners.
+For a fraction of the cost of moving to a new town or living on a river, landscaping elements can take care of at least some of that urge to be near water.

 Designing for Your Mood

 Being called a moody designer might not sound like a great compliment when it comes to landscaping your property, but that’s exactly what you are doing.
 Through the various ways water can be utilized on a home’s grounds, you can positively affect your mood and the moods of those around you.
 It is amazing what a simple waterfall and the trickling sound the water makes can do to a person’s mood.

 So, when it comes time to tell a designer just what you’re looking for, don’t be afraid to go into the emotional response you are looking to generate from the installation.
 A designer will often know exactly what you’re talking about, tailoring potential design plans to whatever emotion you are trying to evoke.
 You will get much better results and, most likely, a water installation that captures what mood you were trying to describe and creates it on your plot of land.